All Episodes

 Yeah.

-Uh you mentioned it, Senator Snow earlier on your show.
+You mentioned Senator Snow earlier on your show.

-And uh here's the deal, I think that's gotta happen.
+And here's the deal, I think, that's got to happen.

-So I think all that needs to happen is one time, and this may be the place, there's a number of us ready to do it, is just turn on her, get a Democrat in there, run against her, doesn't matter, take the long-term view.
+So I think all that needs to happen is one time, and this may be the place there's a number of us ready to do it, is just turn on her, get a Democrat in there, run against her, doesn't matter.

 One senator goes down at our hands, and I think the rest of them snap back in line.

-Uh and in fact, the last time this happened, I'll tell this the last time this happened in American history that I know of, it was engineered by William Buckley against Lowell Wiker.
+And in fact, the last time this happened, the last time this happened in American history that I know of, it was engineered by William Buckley against Lowell Weicker.

 Oh, yeah.

-Lowell Buckley, uh Lowell uh uh William Buckley created a pack called Buck Pack, and he used National Review to raise money, and it resulted in the election of Senator Lieberman, who still to this day is a better guy to have than than Lowell Wiker, because at least you know he's on the Democrat side to start with.
+Lowell Buckley, Lowell, William Buckley, created a PAC called Buck PAC, and he used National Review to raise money, and it resulted in the election of Senator Lieberman, who still to this day is a better guy to have than Lowell Weicker, because at least you know he's on the Democrat side to start with.

-But but he's he's certainly more pro-war than any Democrat is uh, you know.
+But he's certainly more pro-war than any Democrat is.

 But I don't want to discourage you either at the same time.

-I I I just I well it is, but I just I don't want to discourage you.
+Well, it is, but I just don't want to discourage you because I was up there.

-Because uh I was up there, I was up President Bush's place for a for a golf charity thing back in uh October, September.
+I was up President Bush's place for a golf charity thing back in October, September.

 How do they win?